Click the above image to see a video presentation of Viva Safaris' operations

 Tremisana has a better wildlife prestige status insofar as it is Big Five.
 It is part of Kruger Park as there are no fences to Kruger, whereas Marc’s is in a Big Three ( Rhino; Buffalo and Leopard ) enclosed reserve.

-Meals at Tremisana are generally better and the overall tone of the lodge is upmarket compared to Marc’s Treehouse Lodge and Marc's Adventure Camp.
+Meals at Tremisana are generally better and the overall tone of the lodge is upmarket compared to Marc’s Treehouse Lodge.
 Marc’s Treehouse Lodge has a better “ bush ” feel about it, whereas the manicured gardens at Tremisana lend a different dimension to the experience.

 Guest takes a brilliant photo of close-up elephant